ethz-pes/multi_objective_optimization_matlab/README.md

-# MATLAB tool for multi-objective optimization
+# MATLAB Tool for Multi-Objective Optimization

 This **MATLAB** tool offers different functionalities for multi-objective optimization:
 * Offer a **common interface** for different solvers